MarcusSchwarz/netmrg2/README.md

 The main focus of the project lies in the adaption of language changes in PHP, and in adding some tweaks to improve the usability of netmrg.

+=== Please notice ===
+This code is (almost) completely untested and work in progress.
+Personally I don't have much experience with C/C++, so especially that part still is almost untouched.
+Any help with the project is highly appreciated :)

+Do not install this over an existing installation without backup!